metasfresh/metasfresh-documentation/infrastructure/CI_infrastructure.md

 "master" build

 When doing a "master" build, all metasfresh dependencies are build from their respective git repositories' master branches.
-Also, the build artifacts' version is each set to 1-master-SNAPSHOT, as well as the value of this property, before the actual build starts.
+Also, the build artifacts' versions are each set to 1-master-SNAPSHOT, as well as the value of the metasfresh-dependency.version property, and then the actual build starts.

 Therefore, in a "master" build, only artifacts from the master branch are considered as dependencies.

-This scenario is comparatively boring and not the reason why need the metasfresh-dependency.version property.
+This scenario is comparatively boring and ***not*** the reason why need the metasfresh-dependency.version property and all build jobs & documentation.

 "feature" build

+Feature builds are important to validate contributions before they are integrated into the main line of development.

 When doing a "feature" build, it means that the respective build itself ***or at least one of its metasfresh dependencies*** are build from their respective repositories' "not-master" branches.
 Typically, this is a branch like "FRESH-123, but it might also be some branch.
 So, calling it a "feature" build is usually correct and seems to be relatively clear to me, but calling it "not-master" build would actually be more correct.